pauline-ng/SIFT4G_Create_Genomic_DB/README.md

 3. Test the Docker installation

-3a.
-C. ruddii example
+3a. <i>C. ruddii</i> example

-C. ruddii is a small genome and can quickly test if everything is working.
+<i>C. ruddii</i> is a small genome and can quickly test if everything is working.
 The genome and gene files are automatically downloaded from Ensembl.

 1. Set variables in configuration file.
    `cd <your_dir>/SIFT4G_Create_Genomic_DB/test_files/candidatus_carsonella_ruddii_pv_config.txt`